Background—Organisation of Australia's Railways

 The Interstate network between the NSW border and Acacia Ridge Intermodal Freight Terminal is leased to the Australian Rail Track Corporation.

 Heavy freight haul and the Central Queensland Coal Network are leased by Aurizon (formerly QR National), a privately owned corporation.

-Passenger rail services and the urban rail network are owned and operated the Queensland Government-owned Queensland Rail.
+Regional freight systems, passenger rail services and the urban rail network (including South East Queensland) are owned and operated by the Queensland Government-owned Queensland Rail.